-AURELIS relaxation is mainly a diminishing of conflicting tensions within yourself.
+AURELIS relaxation is a diminishing of conflicting tensions within yourself.
 As a total person you come to lie on the same line as your own chosen goals.

 In the name 'AURELIS’, the goal is comprised: through an appropriate combination of AUtosuggestion and RELaxation you evolve towards what is immensely important to your whole life: your own Inner Strength.